ihzhang/Municipal-Boundary-Changes/LODES_Data/readme.txt

 Note: If running the Python script, you will have to install Selenium and then configure an appropriate Chrome Web Driver.

 Note: Currently, the files don't seem to allow unzipping.
 Will need to investigate this further.

+Note: If downloading this folder, just downloading this file is enough!
+Run it and the rest will populate.